DonClysdale/NIEM/README.md

 ## NIEM Enterprise Information Exchange Model - Employment and Social Development Canada (ESDC)
 - The ESDC Enterprise Information Exchange Model (EIEM) is a collection of locally developed schemas that extend the NIEM models to suport the department-wide interoperability solutions.
 - NIEM is a common vocabulary that enables efficient information exchange across diverse public and private organizations.
-NIEM can save time and money by providing consistent, reusable data terms and definitions, and repeatable processes (see NIEM.gov).
+NIEM can save time and money by providing consistent, reusable data terms and definitions, and repeatable processes [see NIEM.gov](https://www.niem.gov/).
 - Interoperability solutions (including services and APIs) use a subset of the NIEM schemas, and schema extensions to define the contracts for services and APIs.
 Those contracts may be for SOAP services or REST APIs, but the vocabulary is the same.
 - Any solution interacting with ESDC's interoperability solutions will directly or indirectly use these exchange models, and may use them for internal information exchange.
 - The goal of this Enterprise Information Exchange Model is to bring consistency and efficiency to the development of interoperability solutions by resusing the same vocabulary.